 The UCI School of Biological Sciences has four departments to reflect different concepts of MIND | BODY |WORLD within the Biological Sciences.
 Each department ranks in the top 20 percent or higher of national institutions according to National Research Council data.
-Each department has a comprehensive series of core courses for undergraduates that reflect the ever-expanding and developing field of biological sciences.
+Additionally, every department has a comprehensive series of core courses for undergraduates that reflect the ever-expanding field of biological sciences.
 The departments include: Developmental and Cell Biology, Ecology and Evolutionary Biology, Molecular Biology and Biochemistry, and Neurobiology and Behavior.